Test Instructions

 The following are the Clinics within the IVMC

-Rapid Access Clinic – RAC – Eligible patients for the Cardiac Rapid Access Clinic, are those with cardiac concerns that are not considered emergencies, but important to evaluate.
+Rapid Access Clinic – RAC – Eligible patients for the Rapid Access Clinic, are those with cardiac concerns that are not considered emergencies, but important to evaluate.
 These patients are often complaining of fainting, near faints, racing heart, atypical chest pain, shortness of breath without evidence of heart failure, or other complaints of unclear origin.
 The IVMC RN contacts and triages each patient in consultation with the Cardiologist and organizes appropriate investigations.

-Vascular Risk Optimization Clinic – VROC – Eligible patients, are those with a risk factor profile for vascular disease requiring non-urgent vascular assessment and management.
+Vascular Risk Optimization Clinic – VROC – Eligible patients are those with a risk factor profile for vascular disease requiring non-urgent vascular assessment and management.
 Our commitment is to manage the patient, including Cardiology consultation and to report to referring MD.
 The VROC allows the IVMC to manage Vascular Health and Disease at all stages of the continuum.

-Post Stroke Management Clinic – This clinic is a special version of VROC tailored to patients with completed strokes whose stay in hospital is now over and they are ready to go home for further rehabilitation.
+Post Stroke Management Clinic – This clinic is a special version of VROC tailored to patients with recent acute strokes whose stay in hospital is now over and they are ready to go home for further rehabilitation.
 Most patients in this clinic will undergo further investigation for vascular disease in other systems as well as optimization of existing risk factors.

 These clinics combine to offer the health care providers and the people of our region, a varied means of timely access to cardiovascular care in the community.
 The level of service and expertise is reliable, innovative and greatly valued.
 Our nurses work closely with each patient to ensure understanding and comfort as they navigate their cardiovascular care.